laristra/flecsi/flecsi-tutorial/00-driver/README.md

 C/C++.
-However, in a FleCSI application, it is normally handled by the specialization layer, or, in the case of this tutorial, by the flecsit compiler script, which uses the runtime_main.cc file that is installed as part of FleCSI under the share/FleCSI/runtime directory.
+However, in a FleCSI application, it is normally handled by the specialization layer, or, in the case of this tutorial, by the flecsit compiler script, which uses the runtime_main.cc file that is installed as part of FleCSI under the *share/FleCSI/runtime* directory.
 Applications can choose to either use this default main function, or replace it with their own (if more explicit control is needed).

-This example's driver just prints out the canonical "Hello World" with whatever arguments the user has passed to the command line.
+This example's driver prints out the canonical *Hello World* with whatever arguments the user has passed to the command line.
 Command-line arguments are passed through the FleCSI runtime to the user's driver as with a normal main function.